yuexujiang/MULocDeep/README.md

   - Installation has been tested in Windows, Linux and Mac OS X with Python 3.7.4.
   - Keras version: 2.3.0
   - For predicting, GPU is not required.
 For training a new model, the Tensorflow-gpu version we tested is: 1.13.1
   - Users need to install the NCBI Blast+ for the PSSM.
 The download link is https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/.
 The version we tested is 2.9.0.
-The database is already in the 'db' folder.
+The database can be downloaed at https://drive.google.com/drive/folders/19gbmtZAz1kyR76YS-cvXSJAzWJdSJniq?usp=sharing.
+Put the downloaded 'db' folder in the same folder as other files in this project.

 ## Running on GPU or CPU